Agoric/dapp-offer-up/README.md

 The filenames of bundles, a permit, and a script are printed.

-Use the **Install Bundle** tab of the gov proposal hub to install the 2 bundles.
+Use the **Install Bundle** tab of the Gov Proposal Builder to install the 2 bundles.
 Get ready to vote with `yarn docker:make vote PROPOSAL=n`.
 Use the **CoreEval Proposal** tab to propose `start-game1-permit.json` and `start-game1.js`.
 Note the proposal number; supposing it is 7, use